davidOplatka/csm148-project/main.md

 ## How to Reproduce Results

+Note: refer to the code blocks in main.ipynb that correspond to these instructions.

 1. Have Python installed with following libraries: numpy, pandas, matplotlib, seaborn, scikit-learn, and statsmodels.
 Install packages using:
 ```
 $ pip install <package_name>